JusticeInternational/project-config/docs/references/kube_notes/bootstrap.md

 ## Env Explanation
 - We are setup East US for SA support
-- We are using a small 3 node cluster with B series nodes
+- We are using a small 1 node cluster with B series nodes to save for development but we should use 3 in production
 - We're linking the dev AD group

 ## Commands